CampanulaBells/PREM-GAD/README.md

 ### Environment

-The code is tested under conda environment (py 3.7.15) with these additional lib installed:
+The code is tested under conda environment (py 3.7.15) with these additional libs installed:

 Please let us know if you find other libs are also required.